Pop Culture Madness!

 Mark Zuckerberg offered to sell Facebook to Myspace.
 Myspace CEO Chris DeWolfe rejected Zuckerberg's asking price of 75 million dollars.

-Swedish millionaire Johan Eliasch purchased a 400,000 acre area of land in the heart of the Amazon rainforest from a logging company for the sole purpose of it's preservation.
+Swedish millionaire Johan Eliasch purchased a 400,000-acre area of land in the heart of the Amazon rainforest from a logging company for its preservation.

 Ted Koppel retired from Nightline on November 22.

-The ending of 2005 romantic comedy Fever Pitch had to be rewritten, with additional filming, when the Red Sox defeated the Yankees and St. Louis Cardinals to win the 2004 World Series.
-The writers had originally assumed the Red Sox would lose.
+The ending of the 2005 romantic comedy Fever Pitch had to be rewritten, with additional filming, when the Red Sox defeated the Yankees and St. Louis Cardinals to win the 2004 World Series.
+The writers had initially assumed the Red Sox would lose.

-Bhutan became the first country in the world to ban all sale of nicotine products.
+Bhutan became the first country in the world to ban all sales of nicotine products.

-36 different songs hit number one in the US during 1974... and 9 songs hit number one in the US during 2005.
+Thirty-six different songs hit number one in the US during 1974… and nine songs hit number one in the US during 2005.

-Croatian architect installed a set of large marble stairs that descends into the sea that effectively transform the entire area into a colossal musical instrument played by the motions of the winds and the sea.
-It is called 'The Zadar Sea Organ'.
+Croatian architect installed a set of large marble stairs that descend into the sea, effectively transforming the entire area into a colossal musical instrument played by the winds and sea motions.
+It is called ‘The Zadar Sea Organ.’

 Ashton Kutcher and Demi Moore got married on September 24.